mrkjstnyap/mrkjstnyap.github.io/_tabs/about.md

 ---
 **Exploring knowledge management, data analysis, and data storytelling.**
   <div class="about-us-description">
-        <p> A digital garden to share my intimate relationship with data and information.
-A combination of data and design can propel stories further and drive compelling narratives of growth.</p>
+        <p> A digital garden to share my intimate relationship with data and design.
+Linking people with data and design to help shape meaningful stories and drive compelling narratives for action.</p>
   </div>

 ---